simonmarqvard/OpenDesktop/README.md

 [electronSocket]$ Folder=myFolder npm run client
 ```

-<p> From this point you can test the application by running it from several folders </p>
+<p> Now you can test the filetransfer between folders by running it from several different folders fx </p>

 ```
 [electronSocket]$ Folder=myFolder2 npm run client